 Eating better can make your recovery from addiction or mental illness much easier.
 Many studies have shown that diet has a significant impact on mental health.
 A diet high in nutrient-rich whole foods has been shown to improve mood and reduce the symptoms of depression, often by a lot.
-A healthy diet is also an important part of recovering from addiction, since many forms of substance use lead to poor eating habits and malnutrition.
+A healthy diet is also an important part of recovery from addiction, since many forms of substance use lead to poor eating habits and malnutrition.
 However, many people question whether it’s possible to healthy on a budget, since unhealthy food is so cheap and abundant.
 Eating healthy is not as expensive as you think, and it can even be cheaper than eating unhealthy.
 Here are some tips for eating healthy on a budget.

 Making more of your own meals is a good idea for many reasons.
 Studies have found that people who cook their own meals maintain a healthier weight than those who don’t, even when they eat pretty much the same things.
 When you make your own meals, you know exactly what’s in it and you tend to naturally make things with less sugar, salt, and fat than you would get in a restaurant.